kim-marcel/doodle_classifier/README.md

 # Doodle classifier
 This is an example of how the [Basic Neural Network Library](https://github.com/kim-marcel/basic_neural_network) can be used.
+This example uses version [v0.2.1](https://github.com/kim-marcel/basic_neural_network/releases/download/v0.2.1/basic_neural_network-v0.2.1.jar).

 The Neural Network can be trained and tested with a given dataset consisting of images of cats, clouds and smileys from the [Google Quick Draw](https://quickdraw.withgoogle.com) dataset.
 After enough training it should be possible to classify your own drawings correctly.